barsoom/gridlook/README.md

 Uses [gridhook](https://github.com/injekt/gridhook) to parse the events.

+Don't worry about deploy downtime etc: SendGrid will retry:

+> SendGrid expects a 200 HTTP response to the POST, otherwise the event notification will be retried.
+> If your URL returns a non-200 HTTP code it will be deferred and retried for 24 hours.

 Since this is a tiny app, please do use it to experiment with technologies.

 ## Suggested things to play with